Tide-Studios/TideScript/SECURITY.md

 ● You understand that we may not offer any rewards, compensation, or pay for the reward.

 ● You understand these rules and requirements for disclosing security vulnerabilities.

-## 📦Reporting Packages
-We review and sort through packages with our package manager.
-If you believe a package violates our Terms of Service, you can report it at our discord.
 ## Supported Versions

 Use this section to tell people about which versions of your project are